kaifang98/tq_22/AI/README.md

 `a model`

 ##
-An Accenture Sales team is in conversations with a potential client who has expressed interest in Artificial Intelligence (AI) solutions for their business.
+An A Sales team is in conversations with a potential client who has expressed interest in Artificial Intelligence (AI) solutions for their business.

-What should the Sales team emphasize to differentiate Accenture’s AI capabilities in the marketplace?
+What should the Sales team emphasize to differentiate A’s AI capabilities in the marketplace?
 `our large amount of experience, industry knowledge, and proprietary assets in the AI space`

 ##